stack-rs/rattan/guide/src/ref/packet-log.md

 - `.flows` files, which contains the metadata for flows.
 They consist of `Flow Entries`.
 - `.rtl` files, which contains per-packet log for packets in those flows.
-  - For non-raw modes, they consist of non-raw `General Packet` Entries.
+  - For non-raw modes, they consist of non-raw `General Packet Entries`.
   - For now modes, they consist of chunks.
-Each chunk starts with a `Chunk Prologue` and following raw `General Packet` Entries.
+Each chunk starts with a `Chunk Prologue`, which is followed by raw `General Packet Entries`.

 Above mentioned log entry types are described as follows.

-Every log entry file consists of `Log Enties`.
+Every log entry file consists of `Log Entries`.
 Those log entries are stored in system endianness (little-endian in most cases and in our tests).
 The specification for a log entry is as follows:

 ```text
 0                   1                   2                   3